dchev001/Online-Resume-v1/README.md

 # Online-Resume-v1
-This is an online resume example to demonstrate HTML and CSS.
+This is an online resume version 1 example to demonstrate HTML and CSS.